 - Helping Faculty Teach Diverse Students and Topics Effectively: Principles and Guidelines, Report from the SDSU Committee on Diversity, Equity and Outreach

-- Inclusive Pedagogy, Humboldt State Office of Diversity and Inclusion
+- Faculty Resources for Inclusive Teaching and Learning, Humboldt State Office of Diversity and Inclusion

 - Creating an inclusive classroom environment, Iowa State Center for Excellence in Learning and Teaching

 - Inclusive Teaching Resources and Strategies, University of Michigan Center for Research on Learning and Teaching

 - List of inclusive teaching strategies, Penn State’s Schryer Institute for Teaching Excellence

 - Increasing inclusivity in the classroom, Vanderbilt Center for Teaching